marco-lancini/goscan/README.md

 # GoScan

-**GoScan** is a project I developed in order to learn [@golang](https://twitter.com/golang).
-It is an interactive network scanner client, featuring auto-complete, which provides abstraction and automation over nmap.
+**GoScan** is an interactive network scanner client, featuring auto-completion, which provides abstraction and automation over nmap.

-It can be used to perform host discovery, port scanning, and service enumeration in situations where being stealthy is not a priority, and time is limited (think at CTFs, OSCP, exams, etc.).
+Although it started as a small side-project I developed in order to learn [@golang](https://twitter.com/golang), GoScan can now be used to perform host discovery, port scanning, and service enumeration not only in situations where being stealthy is not a priority and time is limited (think at CTFs, OSCP, exams, etc.), but also (with a few tweaks in its configuration) during professional engagements.

+GoScan is also particularly suited for unstable environments (think unreliable network connectivity, lack of "`screen`", etc.), given that it fires scans and maintain their state in an SQLite database.
+Scans runs in the background (detached from the main thread), so even if connection to the box running GoScan is lost, results can be uploaded from one of the `load` commands (more on this below).
+That is, data can be imported into GoScan at different stages of the process, without the need to restart the entire process from scratch if something goes wrong.

 ![demo](https://raw.githubusercontent.com/marco-lancini/goscan/master/.github/demo.gif)